 Starting out with cold, wet chicken

-Chicken should be brought to room temperature and blotted with paper towels until it feels dry to the touch before it comes in contact with the hot grill.
+The chicken should be brought to room temperature and blotted with paper towels until it feels dry to the touch before it comes in contact with the hot grill.

 Slathering with barbecue sauce right from the start